openid/sharedsignals/openid-caep-specification-1_0.md

 --- abstract

-This document defines the Continuous Access Evaluation Profile (CAEP) of the Shared Signals and Events Framework {{SSE-FRAMEWORK}}.
-It specifies a set of event types conforming to the SSE Framework.
+This document defines the Continuous Access Evaluation Profile (CAEP) of the Shared Signals Framework {{SSF}}.
+It specifies a set of event types conforming to the Shared Signals Framework.
 These event types are intended to be used between cooperating Transmitters and Receivers such that Transmitters may send continuous updates using which Receivers can attenuate access to shared human or robotic users, devices, sessions and applications.